sccn/clean_rawdata/README.md

 # clean_rawdata EEGLAB plugin

+This plug-in, clean_rawdata uses methods (e.g., Artifact Subspace Reconstruction, ASR) by Christian Kothe from the BCILAB Toolbox (Kothe & Makeig, 2013), first wrapped into an EEGLAB plug-in by Makoto Miyakoshi and further developed by Arnaud Delorme with Scott Makeig.

 This plugin clean raw EEG data.
 Methods from the BCILAB toolbox are being used (in particular Artifact Subspace Reconstruction) designed by Christian Kothe.